 I was tempted to do a fully ‘own material’ mix, in line with some of the previous BUTW entries, but I realised there were a few tracks I’d been really wanting to play that didn’t fit in stylistically with a Dro Carey or Tuff Sherm DJ set.
 Lowcomittee are one of the artists that release on the VLEK label out of Brussels and “Void” is taken from their 2014 release Race At Neon Club.
 The VLEK releases broadly reflect a quality that I took to be somewhat sympathetic or complimentary to what I’m trying to do myself as a composer – they are experimental, yet sonically, they are concerned with beauty, with good sound design and good engineering, with the precision and space of well-produced music.
 In a time where roughness and amateurism is seemingly more than ever a crucial shorthand for the avant-garde it is very exciting to me to see artists who use technical insight and craft to achieve experimental, affecting results.

-I am currently intoxicated with a piece of Apple Music advertising – the cover photo for their Facebook presence for the service (below).
+On a related note, I am currently intoxicated with a piece of Apple Music advertising – the cover photo for their Facebook presence for the service (below).
 I think it perfectly embodies the popular notion of roughness as value in electronic music.
 I may write about this image at length some other time.

 Gekos by Yoshinori Hayashi is another recently released piece of music included in this mix.
 Some sources show the spelling as “Geckos” but I went with the name encoded in the promo sent to me by the label.
 Hayashi is a Tokyo-based artist bringing a very direct jazz influence to his work.
 Apart from that it seems there’s not much info out there.
 London’s Going Good put out the “End of the Edge” EP this year and this track was a highlight for me.